I. AUTHOR – John, one of the twelve.

 1. John ministered to churches in Asia Minor (western Turkey).

-2. Church fathers such as Justin Martyr, Irenaeus, Clement of Alexandria, Eusebius indicate that John launched an extensive evangelistic ministry throughout Asia Minor while living in Ephesus.
+2. Church fathers such as Justin Martyr, Irenaeus, Clement of Alexandria, and Eusebius indicate that John launched an extensive evangelistic ministry throughout Asia Minor while living in Ephesus.

 3. The design of 1 John was to combat false doctrine (1 Jn 2:18-26; 3:7; 4:1-3; 5:1-6).